Deserts, Driverless Trains and Futuristic Dreams: Two Weeks as a Solo Female Traveller in Saudi Arabia

 Riyadh: The Future Arrives by Metro

 I arrived in Riyadh and took a Bolt taxi to my accommodation, a home exchange stay inside the enormous Ishbilia Residential Compound.
 My hosts, Lucy and Darren, were British and Australian educators working in Saudi Arabia.
-Or perhaps I should say immigrants rather than expats to sound slightly less colonial.

 From their townhouse, I could walk directly to Riyadh Metro.

+Riyadh’s metro system completely stunned me.
 I had expected highways, traffic and endless cars.
 Instead, I found spotless driverless trains, beautifully designed stations and one of the most efficient transport systems I had used anywhere in the world.
 Even the stations themselves felt like architectural attractions.

 The National Museum Station, connecting the blue and green lines, was designed to resemble Saudi Arabia’s mountainous landscapes with blue internal panels representing the sky and concrete outer panels mimicking rocky terrain.
 Nearby, the bus terminal was designed to evoke a Bedouin tent.